Recursion: In language

 Linguist Noam Chomsky, among many others, has argued that the lack of an upper bound on the number of grammatical sentences in a language, and the lack of an upper bound on grammatical sentence length (beyond practical constraints such as the time available to utter one), can be explained as the consequence of recursion in natural language.

-This can be understood in terms of a recursive definition of a syntactic category, such as a sentence.
-A sentence can have a structure in which what follows the verb is another sentence: Dorothy thinks witches are dangerous, in which the sentence witches are dangerous occurs in the larger one.
-So a sentence can be defined recursively (very roughly) as something with a structure that includes a noun phrase, a verb, and optionally another sentence.
-This is really just a special case of the mathematical definition of recursion.

-This provides a way of understanding the creativity of language—the unbounded number of grammatical sentences—because it immediately predicts that sentences can be of arbitrary length: Dorothy thinks that Toto suspects that Tin Man said that....
 There are many structures apart from sentences that can be defined recursively, and therefore many ways in which a sentence can embed instances of one category inside another.
 Over the years, languages in general have proved amenable to this kind of analysis.

 The generally accepted idea that recursion is an essential property of human language has been challenged by Daniel Everett on the basis of his claims about the Pirahã language.
 Andrew Nevins, David Pesetsky and Cilene Rodrigues are among many who have argued against this.
 Literary self-reference can in any case be argued to be different in kind from mathematical or logical recursion.

 Recursion plays a crucial role not only in syntax, but also in natural language semantics.
 The word and, for example, can be construed as a function that can apply to sentence meanings to create new sentences, and likewise for noun phrase meanings, verb phrase meanings, and others.
 It can also apply to intransitive verbs, transitive verbs, or ditransitive verbs.
 In order to provide a single denotation for it that is suitably flexible, and is typically defined so that it can take any of these different types of meanings as arguments.
 This can be done by defining it for a simple case in which it combines sentences, and then defining the other cases recursively in terms of the simple one.

 A recursive grammar is a formal grammar that contains recursive production rules.